chulbioinfo/CSAVanalysis/1.CSAV/README.md

 # Overview
-This script to run 'CSAV' analysis to idenify convergent single amino acid variants of target species which share a convergent trait you are interested in.
+This script to run 'CSAV' analysis to idenify convergent single amino acid variants (CSAVs) of target species which share a convergent trait you are interested in.
+Based on this script and demo data, you can find CSAVs of avian vocal learners mutually exclusive to amino acids of vocal non-learners.
+It needs multiple peptide sequence aglinments as input files (as [fasta](https://en.wikipedia.org/wiki/FASTA_format) format).
+As variables in the script, following informations are necessary:
+  1. input path
+  2. input file format
+  3. whole species list
+  4. target species list # avian vocal learners
+  5. outgroup species list # Rifleman with the uncertainty for vocal learning ability
+  6. output path
 - - -

 # System Requirments
 ## Hardware requirements
 This script requires only a standard computer with enough RAM to support the in-memory operations.
+It was developed and tested in a standard computer (AMD Ryzen 5 2400G 3.6GHz and 16GB RAM)

 ## Software requirements
 ### OS Requirements